dogasumer/DSA210-Term-Project/README.md

 The average number of unfilled electron orbitals per atom is computed via the Magpie feature-engineering framework.
 Unfilled orbitals are a proxy for electrons available for magnetic exchange interactions, so we expect FM materials to differ from NM.

-- **H0:** The distribution of unfilled orbitals is the same across FM, AFM, FiM, and NM
+- **H0:** There is no significant difference in the distribution of unfilled orbitals across FM, AFM, FiM, and NM
-- **H1:** At least one ordering type has a different distribution
+- **H1:** There is a significant difference in the distribution of unfilled orbitals across at least one ordering type
-- **Result:** FM, AFM, FiM, and NM materials differ significantly in their unfilled orbital counts — confirming that this feature captures meaningful differences in electronic structure across ordering types (reject H0).

 ### H2- Does the average number of unfilled d-orbitals differ across ordering types?

 Transition-metal magnetism (such as Fe, Co, Ni, Mn) arises from partially filled 3d shells, so the number of unfilled d-orbitals is a physically motivated feature for distinguishing magnetic from non-magnetic materials and for predicting magnetic moment magnitude.

-- **H0:** The distribution of unfilled d-orbitals is the same across FM, AFM, FiM, and NM
+- **H0:** There is no significant difference in the distribution of unfilled d-orbitals across FM, AFM, FiM, and NM
-- **H1:** At least one ordering type has a different distribution
+- **H1:** There is a significant difference in the distribution of unfilled d-orbitals across at least one ordering type
-- **Result:** The number of unfilled d-orbitals differs significantly across ordering types — consistent with the role of partially filled 3d shells in driving transition-metal magnetism (reject H0).

 ### H3- Does band gap differ between magnetic and non-magnetic materials?

 Many magnetic materials are metals with a band gap of zero, while non-magnetic materials include insulators and semiconductors with non-zero band gaps.
 If confirmed, band gap becomes a useful separating feature for the ML model.

-- **H0:** Magnetic and non-magnetic materials have the same band gap distribution
+- **H0:** There is no significant difference in band gap distribution between magnetic and non-magnetic materials
-- **H1:** They are different
-- **Result:**Magnetic materials have significantly lower band gaps than non-magnetic materials (reject H0).
+- **H1:** There is a significant difference in band gap distribution between magnetic and non-magnetic materials

 ### H4- Does the fraction of magnetic elements in a compound correlate with its magnetization?

 Tests whether our engineered feature — the proportion of magnetic elements (Fe, Co, Ni, Mn, etc.) in a chemical formula, is a useful predictor of magnetization.
-A significant correlation validates it as an ML feature.

 - **H0:** No monotonic relationship between magnetic element fraction and magnetization
 - **H1:** A significant positive monotonic relationship exists
-- **Result:**  A higher fraction of magnetic elements in a compound is associated with higher magnetization (reject H0).